-A culturally diverse neighbourhood filled with shops and restaurants representing flavours and styles from countries such as Latin America, The Philippines, Africa, and Europe, Fairbank Village is the area along Eglinton Avenue West from Dufferin to Chamberlain, and from Hunter Avenue just South of Eglinton up to Schell Avenue.
+A culturally diverse neighbourhood filled with shops and restaurants representing flavours and styles from continents such as Latin America, Asia, Africa, and Europe, Fairbank Village is the area along Eglinton Avenue West from Dufferin to Chamberlain, and from Hunter Avenue just South of Eglinton up to Schell Avenue.

 The neighbourhood is a short bus-ride away from the Eglinton West subway station, and easily accessible by Black Creek Drive, the Allen Expressway and 401 thoroughfares.

 The BIA is overseen by a voluntary board who take pride in their community and pledge to preserve the neighbourhood through beautification, events, and to promote local businesses.
 Comprised of approximately 150 local business members, the Fairbank BIA is a collective voice that represents the unique needs of the community, and aims to create a happy and safe environment.